SDSMT-EE120/Smart_Weather_Dashboard/PART-1-Arduino-Uno-Version/README.md

 Your part is to create the logic of

-1. When the temperature is above 30°C turn the LED on
+1. When the temperature is above 30°C, turn the LED on

-2. Displays the temperature on the display
+2. Displaying the temperature on the LCD

 3. Convert sensor data to a Value.